 But while the lone star tick is not a factor in Lyme disease, it does transmit bacteria that cause several types of illness.
 Those illnesses include ehrlichiosis; red meat allergy; and Southern Tick Associated Rash Illness (STARI), which produces rashes similar to those seen with Lyme disease.

 While vegans may be tempted to snicker a bit about this tiny terror, the allergic reaction caused by the Lone Star Tick is often very dangerous, especially since most doctors will not easily connect the dots.
 For example, one doctor from Long Island, New York, claims she alone has seen 200 affected patients in the past three years.
-The Red Meat allergy can cause hives and swelling, as well as broader symptoms of anaphylaxis including vomiting, diarrhea, trouble breathing, and a drop in blood pressure.
+The Red Meat allergy can cause hives and swelling, as well as broader symptoms of anaphylaxis including vomiting, diarrhea, fever, headache, muscle aches, fatigue, trouble breathing, and a drop in blood pressure.
 Persons with the allergy can go into a delayed anaphylactic shock four-six hours after eating red meat

 Red Meat Allergy – Doctors Didn’t Even Know

 Doctors didn’t know it was possible for the lone star tick to trigger a red meat allergy until 2011.

 Doctors didn’t even know it was possible for ticks to trigger the allergy until 2011 when researchers at the University of Virginia sought to find out why so many people in the area were developing allergies to red meat late in life.